Netflix’s $83B Warner Bros Takeover Sparks a Global Shake-Up — What It Could Mean for Stocks, Fibe TV, Roku, and Sports Streaming

 Netflix has announced plans to acquire Warner Bros in an $83 billion deal, setting the stage for one of the biggest shifts ever seen in entertainment.
 After months of speculation and millions of searches asking, “did Netflix buy Warner Brothers?”, the answer is now clear: the acquisition is planned — and its potential impact stretches far beyond streaming.
+While the deal is not yet finalized and remains subject to regulatory approval, it is already reshaping how investors, competitors, and media companies view the future of global entertainment.

 🎬 Netflix Poised to Become Hollywood’s New Superpower